Engineer School Commandant’s promotion makes American History

 “In times of darkness and uncertainty the stars were seen as a symbol of guidance and clarity.
 Semonite said during his speech.
 “Stars in the sky give us hope and reassurance that the path ahead can point the way to success.
 You are that star now, Mark.
 Someday there will be brand-new second lieutenants and brand-new sergeants who can look at you and the rest your family knowing that you have set the conditions for success.
 Through the toughest times and through complex challenges may you continue to be able to provide direction and illuminate the way.”

-The U.S. Army Corps of Engineers Transatlantic Division serves as USACE’s tip of the spear in one of the most dynamic construction environments in the world, STRENGTHENING PARTNERSHIPS, BUILDING CAPACITY and ENHANCING SECURITY for our nation, partners and allies.
+The U.S. Army Corps of Engineers Transatlantic Division serves as USACE’s tip of the spear in one of the most dynamic construction environments in the world, STRENGTHENING PARTNERSHIPS, BUILDING CAPACITY, and ENHANCING SECURITY for our nation, allies, and partners.

-We deliver agile, responsive, and innovative, design, construction, engineering and contingency solutions in support of U.S. Central Command, U.S. Special Forces Command and other global partners to advance national security interests.
+We SAFELY deliver agile, responsive, and innovative, design, construction, engineering and contingency solutions in support of U.S. Central Command, U.S. Special Operations Command and other global partners to advance national security interests.

 Transatlantic Division News

-• May
+• June

 • April